 It is my sincere hope that through these images you will catch a vision of the beauties, challenges and opportunities that God has given to each one of us, and you too will be inspired to experience more deeply the marvels that abound in your part of this world.

-Equipment: I had been using Nikon equipment for over 20 years and have never had a camera failure.
+Equipment: I had been using Nikon equipment for over 25 years and have never had a camera failure.
 My kit used to include a Nikon D3X with Nikkor AFS 70-200 f4g.
-However, lugging the huge DSLR kit around Asia in the heat has become too much lately.
-Very recently I changed over to two small FujiFilm cameras.
-The older X-T1 and the latest Fuji X-T2.
-My foray to Bali last month was a good trialling ground for the new Fuji kit.
-I must say I am very happy with the handling of the lighter smaller cameras, their incredibly sharp lenses (sharper than my equivalent Nikkors), and most of all the beautiful image quality.
+However, lugging the huge DSLR kit around Asia in the heat had become too much of late.
+Recently I changed over to two small FujiFilm cameras.
+After successfully trying the older X-T1, I have now settled on two Fuji X-T2 cameras.
+I also bought, used and tested many Fuji lenses and have documented this at length on my blogs.
+Suffice to say most of them have been sold off and I have happily settled on the FX16-55mm lens which is 'glued' onto one camera and the other camera has the beautiful XF 90mm F2 lens permanently attached.
+These two lenses meet all of my requirements optically, and because they are both weather sealed lenses, and I never have to remove them or change them, my camera sensors are as clean as the day I bought them.
+To summarise - I am very happy with the handling of the lighter smaller cameras, their incredibly sharp lenses (sharper than my equivalent Nikkors), and the beautiful images that they create.
+This has allowed my photography to expand to higher levels of creativity.
 All pictures are shot in RAW (RAF) and post processed in Adobe Lightroom.
 Post processing is kept to a minimum in order to keep the mood and feel of the original image.

-Items that are indispensable - my Thinktank Hubber Hubber Hiney and Speed Changer V2.
-Large camera bags are a thing of the past - strap one of these around your waist and it makes your camera virtually indestructible.
-I have just completed a five month stint in Vietnam - crashing through jungle, bouncing over rough roads on my motorbike, getting doused in tropical downpours, crawling on my stomach through seething mud - and all the while my camera was as safe as the military leaders who run the 'show'.
+Items that are indispensable - my Thinktank Hubber Hubber Hiney and Speed Changer V2 bags.
+Large camera bags and photographic backpacks are a thing of the past.
+Strap one of these small bags around your waist and it makes your camera virtually indestructible.
+I have just completed a five month stint in Vietnam - crashing through jungle, bouncing over rough roads on my motorbike, getting doused in tropical downpours, crawling on my stomach through seething mud - and all the while my cameras were as safe as the military leaders who run the 'show'.